maha27798/Cybersecurity-Internship-Tasks/README.md

-If you want, I can also format an entire professional README with this heading included.

 This repository contains all three weekly tasks completed during the **Cybersecurity Internship Program**, including secure API development, authentication, security testing, and final reporting.

 ---